 - Genesys installs and tests all Cumulative Update packages to ensure they are fully compatible with a Genesys deployment.
 Each Cumulative Update will be explicitly documented.

-- Genesys recommends that customers do not apply Cumulative Updates for Lync and Skype for Business before Genesys has completed their tests and has approved these Cumulative Updates.
+- Genesys recommends that customers do not apply Cumulative Updates for Skype for Business before Genesys has completed their tests and has approved these Cumulative Updates.